Enterovirus: Virology

 Enteroviruses are members of the picornavirus family, a large and diverse group of small RNA viruses characterized by a single positive-strand genomic RNA.
 All enteroviruses contain a genome of approximately 7,500 bases and are known to have a high mutation rate due to low-fidelity replication and frequent recombination.
 After infection of the host cell, the genome is translated in a cap-independent manner into a single polyprotein, which is subsequently processed by virus-encoded proteases into the structural capsid proteins and the nonstructural proteins, which are mainly involved in the replication of the virus.

 RNA recombination appears to be a major driving force in the evolution of enteroviruses as well as in the shaping of their genetic architecture.
 The mechanism of recombination of the RNA genome likely involves template strand switching during RNA replication, a process known as copy choice recombination.
 RNA recombination is considered to be an adaptation for dealing with RNA genome damage and a source of genetic diversity.
 It is also a source of concern for vaccination strategies, because live attenuated/mutated strains used for vaccination could potentially recombine with wild-type related strains, as has been the case with circulating vaccine derived polio viruses (cVDPDs).
 The capsid region and especially VP1 is a recombination coldspot, and this is one of the main reasons to use this region for genotyping.
 However, the 5'UTR - capsid junction and the beginning of the P2 region have been observed to recombine very frequently, although recombinations do occur in the rest of the genome as well.
 Interestingly, the enterovirus species EV-A, EV-B, EV-C, EV-D have not been observed so far to exchange genomic regions among them, with the exception of the 5'UTR.

 Member viruses

-Enterovirus A - L
+Enterovirus A–L

 Enteroviruses are a group of ubiquitous viruses that cause a number of infections which are usually mild.
-The genus picornavirus includes enteroviruses and rhinoviruses.
+The genus enterovirus includes enteroviruses and rhinoviruses.

-Enterovirus A include coxsackievirus A2, A3, A4, A5, A6, A7, A8, A10, A12, A14, A16 and enterovirus A71, A76 A89, A89, A90, A91, A92, A144, A119, A120, A121, A122 (simian virus 19), A123 (simian virus 43), A124 (simian virus 46), A125 (baboon enterovirus A13).
+Enterovirus A include coxsackievirus A2, A3, A4, A5, A6, A7, A8, A10, A12, A14, A16 and enterovirus A71, A76, A89, A90, A91, A92, A144, A119, A120, A121, A122 (simian virus 19), A123 (simian virus 43), A124 (simian virus 46), A125 (baboon enterovirus A13).
 Some viruses initially reported as novel have been found to be misidentified.
 Thus, coxsackievirus A23 is the same serotype as echovirus 9, and coxsackievirus A15 is the same serotype as coxsackievirus A11 and coxsackievirus A18 is the same serotype as coxsackievirus A13.

 Coxsackie A16 virus causes human hand, foot and mouth disease.